There hasn't been much excitement around the Farm lately, so I think I will just take you through one of my ordinary days, like yesterday.

 (Let me point out here that this is the way it is on a farm.
 Taking every sick or injured animal to the vet is usually not an option.
 You have to learn how to treat wounds, deliver meds, give injections and so on, so this is not something I recommend for you to try with your pets at home.
 I know what I am doing and have been an animal rehabber.
 The Farmer is also a licensed general falconer and we have kept a red tailed hawk for the past 9 years, so our combined experience and varied knowledge is way past the average person's.)

-On the fourth day, she wanted to go out and stay out.
-The other cats cams up to greet her and she warned them off with a hiss, which is all it has ever taken, so there was not a major confrontation in the backyard.
-She hung around the back steps and lounged on one of the yard chairs and came back in to eat, etc. a couple of times when I came in to check on her.
-At the end of the first week, she was almost completely back into her regular daily routine, except she was smart enough not to go out hunting or stray too far from the house and yard.
+On the fourth day, she wanted to go out and stayed out for most of the day.
+The other cats came up to greet her and she warned them off with a hiss, which is all it has ever taken, so there was not a major confrontation in the backyard.
+She hung around the back steps and lounged on one of the yard chairs and came back in to eat, etc. a couple of times when I came in from the field to check on her.
+At the end of the first week, she was almost completely back into her regular daily routine, except she was smart enough not to go out hunting or stray too far from the house and yard because that gaping hole in her chest remained.
+Every day she seemed to be a little more her old self, just a little more restrained.
+After 3 1/2 weeks, there was little sign that she had ever been injured so severely, just a little bare patch on her chest and a little pink spot that took a while longer to heal over.

-We will never know what happened, but I am just thankful that we made the decision not to have her put down.
+We will never know what really happened, but I am just thankful that we made the decision not to have her put down.
 She is totally Garbs again, the Queen of the Farm and everybody knows it.
+Now, she is as powerful and graceful as she was before the accident...the tiny lioness once again.

 She is also the keeper of a secret that we will never have the answer to.
-The miracle of her recover from what should have been a devastating injury is something to ponder.
-The incredible healing power of a predatory animal, her instinctive knowing what to do to heal herself and the fact that she showed us how to help her are as inspiring to me as anything I have ever experienced and the lessons are not wasted.
+The miracle of her recovery from what should have been a devastating injury is something to ponder.
+Was it the incredible healing power of a predatory animal, or her instinctive knowing what to do to heal herself that saved her life?
+Who knows?
+The fact remains that she showed us just how much faith she had in her own ability to recover and she never waivered in that.
+There was a profound lesson to be learned here and it was not wasted on me.